GieziJo/ScriptableObjectVariant/README.md

 ### Saving Data
 Saving data to the `.meta` file occures when the asset is deselected (`Selection.selectionChanged += OnSelectionChanged;`).
 It would be better to tie this to the serialization and deserialization of the data itself, but unity does not seem to expose the process as a delegate (not sure?), so I haven't found a way to tap into this routine.
+At least checking when the editor recompiles should be possible.